alidanial7/django-style-guide/README.md

 ## After generation

-See the generated project's `README.md` for setup steps.
+See the generated project's `README.md` for setup, and `docs/style-guide/` for architecture and coding conventions.

 Quick start: